 Peers from around the globe

 “International business schools boast unmatched levels of diversity.
-While American business schools have made great strides to increase diversity, they still have some catching up to do before reaching the levels of schools in Europe and Asia,” notes Mr O’Connor, a contributor to Forbes magazine.
+While American business schools have made great strides to increase diversity, they still have some catching up to do before reaching the levels of schools in Europe and Asia,” notes Shawn O’Connor, a contributor to Forbes magazine.

 If you attend a school that has a diverse makeup of students who hail from different territories, you can immerse yourself in a unique environment and learn about different cultures.